Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Product Liability

-This section encompasses legal claims that allow an injured party to recover financial compensation from the manufacturer or seller of a product.
-Examples include faulty brakes, contaminated food and medicine lacking appropriate label warnings.
+This section encompasses legal claims in which an injured party or parties seek to recover financial compensation from the manufacturer or seller of a faulty product.
+Examples include faulty appliances, emissions defeat devices, contaminated food and unsafe consumer products.

 Related sections: Insurance, Life Sciences, Personal Injury